aichemydev/testgold/docs/externaluse.rst

 - **INTERCEPTOR_LOG_LEVEL**: Set to one of '1' (debug), '2' (info, default), '3'
   (warning), or '4' (error).
 This affects the verbosity of the Interceptor logging.

+- **INTERCEPTOR_RUN_NAME**: Set this environment variable to specify a name for your test run.
+This will show up in the TestGold UI and allow you to correlate your test run with its results using this name in addition to the test run ID assigned by the TestGold API.